lodwig/TryHackMe/AV_Evasion/readme.md

 + Check the content of the extra section.
 What is the flag?`THM{PE-N3w-s3ction!}`

 ## Task 4  Introduction to Shellcode
 + Modify your C program to execute the following shellcode.
-What is the flag?
+What is the flag?`THM{y0ur-1s7-5h311c0d3}`

 ```C
 unsigned char message[] = {
   0xeb, 0x34, 0xb9, 0x00, 0x00, 0x00, 0x00, 0x5e, 0x48, 0x89, 0xf0, 0x80,